jniedzie/disappTracks/eventsGeneration/instructions.md

 `cd src`

-* run this scripts with proper arguments
+* run this scripts with proper arguments and go get a coffee (a big one if you scheduled many jobs):

 `./submitJobs.sh number_of_jobs number_of_events_per_job`

-* If everything goes fine, you should see files like `chargino300GeV_ctau10cm_GEN-SIM_0.root` containing generated events in `generatedEvents` directory.
+* If everything goes fine, after many hours you should see files like `chargino300GeV_ctau10cm_GEN-SIM_0.root` containing generated events in `generatedEvents` directory.
+To check if jobs are running, use `condor_q` command.